suatatan/the_eye_challenge/INITIAL_README.md

 In order to be able to analyze user behavior (pages that are being accessed, buttons that are being clicked, forms that are being submitted, etc..), your team realized you need a service that aggregates that data.

+*Verdict: To detect user click or similar activities the API should be with Javascript like Google Analytics or yandex API*

 ---------------------------------------
 *Types of interaction*